web3-security-class/web3-security-class.github.io/homeworks/hw2/homework2.md

-Homework 2: Exploiting Vulnerabilities like a Hacker [100 points]
+Homework 2: Exploiting Vulnerabilities [100 points]
 =============================================================

 In this assignment you will act as a hacker to exploit vulnerabilities in smart contracts.